Articles in this section

 # mysqldump --skip-lock-tables -u<db_user> -p<db_user_password> database_name > /root/database_dump.sql

-4. If it is still not possible to dump database try to repair the table in the error using native MySQL/MariaDB repair tool:
+3. Attempt to repair the corrupted table using the native MySQL/MariaDB repair tool:

 # plesk db